-In certain cases, such as where death has occurred due to homicide or a road traffic accident, a Coroner is required by law to call a jury to hear the inquest and deliver their verdict on the cause of death.
+In certain cases, such as where death has occurred due to homicide or a road traffic accident, a coroner is required by law to call a jury to hear the inquest report and deliver their verdict on the cause of death.

 “Properly interested persons”

 Witnesses may need to be called to testify under oath as to the circumstances of the death.
 It is open to the family of a deceased person they believe died in suspicious circumstances to write to the Coroner requesting that an inquest be held.
 The coroner will allow “properly interested persons” such as the deceased’s next of kin or personal representative, or the legal representative for those persons, to ask questions of the witnesses at the inquest.
 While no findings regarding liability may be made, vital information can be obtained from inquests.

 If Garda investigations or criminal proceedings are ongoing, these must be completed before an inquest can be completed and an inquest may be adjourned to facilitate same.

 All inquests are held in public and reporters may be present, but only a minority of inquests are reported on.

 Courtney v Our Lady’s Hospital Ltd

 The High Court decided in the case of Courtney v Our Lady’s Hospital Ltd t/a Our Lady’s Hospital Crumlin & Ors in 2008 that in circumstances where the death of a person has been shown to be due to the wrongful act of another, it is usually possible to recover the cost of legal representation at the inquest in the subsequent civil case arising out of the death.
 Accordingly, the costs of engaging legal representation for an inquest may be recoverable in the subsequent civil case where another party is liable for the death.